 Delegation members are working within their organizations and faith groups to educate the religious and ethics communities about the importance of UNFPA’s work in China and to mobilize the mainstream religious community to make their views known to Bush and Powell.
 Frances Kissling, president of Catholics for a Free Choice noted, “We hope that people of faith will call and write the president in unprecedented numbers to let him know that we support the United Nations and that we support the efforts of the UNFPA to assist Chinese family planners in their effort to ensure voluntary, quality reproductive health services throughout China.”

 Media Contacts: Geoffrey Knox, Roberta Sklar at Work: 212-229-0540; Cell: 917-704-6358

 Catholics for a Free Choice (CFFC) is a non-governmental organization with special consultative status with the Economic and Social Council (ECOSOC).
 Catholics for a Free Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women’s well-being, and respect and affirm the moral capacity of women and men to make sound decisions about their lives.
 Through discourse, education and advocacy, CFFC works in the United States and internationally to infuse these values into public policy, community life, feminist analysis and Catholic social thinking and teaching.

-—End—Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+—End—Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.